ITV announces shake-up to breakfast TV lineup

 Changes will also affect ‘This Morning’ and ‘Loose Women’

-A number of shows will be affected including Good Morning Britain, Loose Women, This Morning, and Lorraine.
+A number of daytime shows will be affected, including Good Morning Britain, Loose Women, This Morning, and Lorraine.

-It comes ahead of the general election being held on Thursday 4 July which will significantly affect the channel’s usual lineup.
+The general election on Thursday 4 July is the reason for the change, which will see the channel’s usual line-up switched ip.

 Broadcaster Tom Bradby – who anchored election nights in 2015, 2017, and 2019 – will be joined on the evening of the election by Ed Balls, George Osborne and Nicola Sturgeon for Election 2024 Live: The Results which will air on ITV1, ITVX, STV, and STV Player.